-1 unit - Davis, Lisiecki, Meyer

-GR229 The German Democratic Republic

-An overview of historical, political and cultural developments from the end of World War II to the unification of the German states in 1990, with consideration of important works of literature and film in the context of Marxist cultural politics.
-No prerequisite.
-Readings and discussion in English.
-(Not offered 2016-17).

-1 unit

-GR305 German Composition, Conversation, and Context

-Advanced study of German language and culture focusing on all four skills with an emphasis on writing and conversation.
+1 unit - Davis, Steckenbiller, Zuther GR305 German Composition, Conversation, and Context Advanced study of German language and culture focusing on all four skills with an emphasis on writing and conversation.
 Course content will include authentic material to raise cultural awareness and increase students' knowledge of contemporary German culture.
 Prerequisite: German 202 or placement into German 305.

-1 unit - Lisiecki, Steckenbiller

-GR306 German Composition and Conversation II

-Continued work toward proficiency in written and spoken German with attention to stylistic nuance and fluency of expression.
+1 unit - Davis GR306 German Composition and Conversation II Continued work toward proficiency in written and spoken German with attention to stylistic nuance and fluency of expression.
 (Offered in Luneburg only.)
+(Not offered 2018-19).
 Prerequisite: 305 or equivalent.

-1 unit - Steckenbiller GR311 Independent Reading:
+1 unit GR311 Independent Reading:

 For students wishing to read literature not covered by courses they have taken or to bridge scheduling difficulties.
 (This course may also be taken in extended format, i.e. over 4 blocks for 0.5 unit or over 8 blocks for 1 unit.)

 Prerequisite: consent of instructor.

-.5 to 1 unit
+1 unit - Steckenbiller

 GR312 Independent Reading: